dgrtwo/unvotes/cran-comments.md

-This is a data package with three datasets, along with a vignette and documentation.
+This is a simple data package with three datasets, along with a vignette and documentation.

 ## Test environments
 * local OS X install, R 3.3.0